What goes into a hardwood floor?

 Engineered or solid?

 An engineered floor provides the stability of a solid hardwood floor, and has a real hardwod surface.
-It can be more cost effective without sacrificing appearance or stability.
+It is often spec'ed by Designers and Architects in basements and other Below Grade Hardwood Installs.

 A high quality engineered floor should also minimize cupping of the board.
 A downside of engineered hardwood flooring that may occur in lower quality engineered floors is the risk of delamination, i.e., the wear layer disconnecting from the control layer.